The New Library!

 Our aim is to secure at least 2/3 from sources other than local taxation.
 Once we've reached that goal, we'll propose to City Council that they approve building the new Library.
 If long term borrowing is a component of the funding that will trigger a legal requirement for a referendum and City Council has committed to a referendum before approving construction.
 City Council has also endorsed the fundraising effort for the new Library at Willingdon South as well as Board's planning process to date.
 The Regional District has stated their intent to fund their share of the new Library subject to a referendum there.

 In July, the Board's consultant, Pharos Fundraising Strategy + Communication completed its report that the Board commissioned to determine whether it is possible to raise enough money to pay for the new Library that has been designed at Willingdon South.
 That report showed exceptionally strong support for the new Library and that our community is willing to pay for a portion of it through taxation and charitable contribution.
 It also showed lingering concern about putting the library at Willingdon South.
 In light of this, the Board has proposed to Council that it be given the green light to examine 1 or 2 additonal sites and then let the community express its preference for one in a series of community meetings and a community-wide telephone poll.
-The Board now is waiting to learn what Council will do.

 You can read a complete record of the project below by clicking on any of the links.